dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/editor/docs/README.txt

   including the "docs" project containing this README.txt file

 ====================================
-  Building Dart Libraries
+  Installing Dart SDK and Dartium
 ====================================

-For development, we require that the Eclipse installation directory have a "libraries" directory containing the bundled dart:<name> libraries (e.g. dart:core).
-To build this directory...
+For development, we require that the Eclipse installation directory have a "dart-sdk" directory containing the bundled dart:<name> libraries (e.g. dart:core).

-1) Setup and run the RCP build locally using the directions at dart/editor/build/README.txt.
+1) In the dart/editor/tools/features/com.google.dart.tools.deploy.feature_releng/build-settings
+directory, copy the user.properties file to <username>.properties, where <username> is your login name.
+Adjust the two properties in that file to point to:

+  -the Dart Editor source directory (dart/editor)
+  -a build output directory

-2) In Eclipse, right click on editor/build/build_rcp.xml
+2) In Eclipse, right click on build_rcp.xml in com.google.dart.tools.deploy.feature_releng
 3) Select "Run As > Ant Build..."
 4) Click the "Targets" tab and make sure only the "setupDevWorkspace" target is checked
 5) Click the "JRE" tab and select "Run in the same JRE as the workspace"